chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-connect-kubernetes-clusters.md

 toc: true
 ---

+> _This documentation is related to Chainguard Enforce.
+You can request access to the product selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo)._

 Connecting Kubernetes clusters to Chainguard Enforce allows you to assess the current state of the supply chain of your containerized workloads and enforce policy once your workloads match your desired state.
 There are two ways to connect Kubernetes clusters to enforce:

-- [Enforce Agent](#enforce-agent) – A lightweight agent that runs in your cluster
+- [Chainguard Enforce Agent](#chainguard-enforce-agent) – A lightweight agent that runs in your cluster
-- [Agentless](#agentless-connections) – A zero footprint connection for
-  Kubernetes clusters running in supported cloud providers.
+- [Chainguard Enforce Agentless](#agentless-connections) – A zero footprint connection for Kubernetes clusters running in supported cloud providers.
 Currently supports AWS EKS and GCP GKE clusters.

 In this article, we’ll discuss when and how to use each of these options.

-## Enforce Agent
+## Chainguard Enforce Agent

-The Enforce Agent is a flexible, general purpose way to connect your clusters to Enforce.
+The Enforce Agent is a flexible, general purpose way to connect your clusters to Chainguard Enforce.
 Clusters using the Enforce Agent are required to have [Service Account Token Volume Projection][k8s-docs-volume-projection] and [Service Account Issuer Discovery][k8s-docs-issuer-discover] enabled.